efwatts/LRP_Troubleshooting/03_filter_sqanti/README.md

     - incomplete-splice_match
     - full-splice_match
 Here is an AI generated summary of this step: <br />
 > The `filter_sqanti.py` script is designed to filter SQANTI3 classification results based on various criteria.
 It takes as input a classification file, corrected FASTA file, and corrected GTF file, and generates filtered output files.
 The filtering criteria include protein coding status, intra-polyA presence, template switching artifacts, structural categories, and minimum Illumina coverage.
 The script also provides options for collapsing isoforms and generating a summary of the filtered results.
-The output files include filtered classification, corrected FASTA, and GTF files.
+The output files include filtered classification, corrected FASTA, and GTF files. <br />
 ** Please note: if you are using mouse data, use the `03_filter_sqanti_mouse.py` script at this step. **
 ## Input files
 - `classification.txt` - SQANTI3 classification file